Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Transport demand tends to be variable in time and space, whereas the transport supply is fixed.
-When demand is lower than supply, transit times are stable and predictable, since the infrastructures can support their load.
+Transit times are stable and predictable when demand is lower than supply since the infrastructures can support their load.
 When transport demand exceeds supply for a period of time, there is congestion with significant increases in transit times and higher levels of unpredictability.
 The growth of the transport demand increases the load factor of a transport network until the transport supply is reached.
 Speed and transit times drop afterward.
 The same journey can thus have different duration according to the time of the day.

 Conventionally, congestion tended to have limited impacts on the fare structure as many transport operators were state-owned or highly regulated.
 Services and fares were fixed.
 With deregulation, transport companies were able to establish a level of service reflecting market forces, as well as being able to expand or rationalize their capacity.
 Subsidies were removed, implying that the fare structure would be the dominant source of income to provide for the operating and capital costs of the transport service.
 A common issue is that while the transport supply is relatively well known, often a scheduled service, the transport demand remains predictable but subject to volatility.
 Many transport providers, particularly airline companies, have responded to the complexity of predicting transport demand with yield management approaches.

 Transportation yield management is the process of managing the usage price of a transport asset, such as the fare paid by users, given continuous changes in demand.
 Such an approach aims to maximize profit in the context where the transport supply is fixed.